Pooling and Semantic Shift: The Fundamental Challenges in Long Text Embedding and Retrieval: A New Lens on Representation Collapse and Anisotropy

-Theoretical results in Sections~\ref{sec:semantic-dilution} and \ref{sec:semantic-shift} suggest that embedding pathologies commonly attributed to text length may, in fact, be driven by semantic shift.
-In this section, we design controlled experiments to disentangle these two factors and show that semantic shift, rather than length, is the primary determinant of concentration, anisotropy, and retrieval degradation.
+Theoretical results in Sections~\ref{sec:semantic-dilution} and \ref{sec:semantic-shift} suggest that embedding pathologies commonly attributed to text length may, in fact, be driven by pooling and semantic shift.
+In this section, we design controlled experiments to disentangle these factors and show that pooling and semantic shift are the primary determinants of concentration, anisotropy, and retrieval degradation.